What you get

 Next day we explore the valley, visiting small traditional villages and farms.
 This is very different, non-touristic Cuba, where life flows slowly, like a local river

-After breakfast on a rented vehicle we go to Сayo Jutias (one and a half hours on the way).
+We then go to Сayo Jutias (one and a half hours on the way).
 This is a small Caribbean island, without hotels and tourist infrastructure.
 It boasts incredible beauty of wild beaches with white sand, clear water and coconut palm trees.
 In crystal clear turquoise water you can see a lot of starfish and exotic fish.
 There are no tourists here.
 We will be alone in this pristine paradise!

 After lunch you can appreciate local souvenir shops, and art galleries, visit museums, take a salsa or merengue lesson, or visit the nearby beach.